dy/piezo/docs/r&d.md

     - requires memory variable to be exported...
       ~ maybe unavoidable if user needs to import memory
     - not sure if we can create infinite functions
-  ?
-ALT: can be fn getter/setter that writes or reads value of the array
+  ? ~~ALT: can be fn getter/setter that writes or reads value of the array~~
     - not sure if we can create dynamic functions with local state...
   ?
 ALT: use `i64` to store both array pointer and length.
-    - returns BigInt, which needs to be reinterpreted client-side to get pointer to memory, not obvious ?
+    - returns BigInt, which needs to be reinterpreted client-side to get pointer to memory, not obvious how ?
 ALT: use `f64` real/fraction for address/length
     + wider addr/length range, up to `2^52` of int values
       - it may be not as good as `2^25`, consider storing length as `i16` (32756) - not so much, but already 52-16=36 bits for array length...
         ~kind of fine still, we can store fraction as the right part of float, at the very end
+      - generally it's precision scaling problem
-    + possible to use as ptr directly in JS `new Float64Array(memory, ptr, ptr%1)` -? how do we know if value is an array?
+    + possible to use as ptr directly in JS `new Float64Array(memory, ptr, ptr%1)`
-      - if we designate extra bit for detection array, it takes away precision from all other floats ?
+    - value needs to be checked somehow if that's an array = we don't have clear understanding if that's an array or float ?+ we can avoid value check if we consider it an array by-operation, so that all array ops are non-overlapping with math.
+Eg. `a |> b` and `a ?> b`
+        + we just enforce lhs `a <| #+1` to be a list
+    + to get length: reinterpret f64 as i64; apply length mask 0xffff; wrap to i32.
+    * if we stick to this, essentially it means any number becomes memory pointer ~- any number for `<|` operator is treated as memory pointer, which might be undesired effect ~- we may expect `3 <| # + 1` to be loop of 3 items ~+ it's sort of fine to treat it as `3.0` and just skip looping ~ `3.14 <| # + 1` means iterate memory at offset 3 for 14 elements ?+ kind of useful for logging memory state?
+        + kind of reinforces notion of singleton-memory

+  ?
+ALT: v128
+    + throws at times ensuring arrays belong to lino, not outside
+    + perfectly holds 2xi64 or something else like eg. shift or memory idx
+    - fn arg requires to be indicated somehow via syntax, like `a([]x)` ?+ do we need that? operator `|>` can naturally expect v128
+        - yes: to define function signature / types, we should know what type of argument is that ?- no conversions from/to i32/f64.
+      ?
+Do we need it?
+    ? how to interact with arrays from JS side?
+    - requires SIMD
+    - may be not available in some environments

+  ?
 ALT: track all known array ptrs in a table/memory or just as global vars
     + we can represent them single-var via just id, not actual pointer
     - we can do infinite slices, storing all of them as ids is impossible

 ## [ ] Prohibit dynamic arrays `a()=(x=[1,2,3])`?
   + ensures static memory: doesn't grow cept comprehension